CGR National Awards

 This award is named after Rear Admiral Bennett “Bud” Sparks, who championed the integration of Reserve and active-duty workforces to achieve overall unit readiness.
 The award is presented to the unit that is judged to be most supportive of an operationally ready Coast Guard Reserve force, as demonstrated by its effective use and support of the Reserve force during the previous fiscal year.

-Category 1: Congratulations to Coast Guard Reserve Unit U.S. Indo-Pacific Command
+Category 1: Congratulations to Coast Guard Reserve Unit (CGRU) Joint Staff South (JSS)

-Congratulations to U.S. Coast Guard Reserve Unit U.S. Indo-Pacific Command!
+Congratulations to U.S. Coast Guard Reserve Unit Joint Staff South!

 Reserve Outstanding Junior Officer Award